Muhammad Javed Buttar

 Moin ud Din Javed Buttar (محمد جاوید بٹر) was a former justice of the Supreme Court of Pakistan, retired on medical grounds.

 Early life

 Javed Buttar was born on 16 November 1947 in Multan though belongs to Kirto a village of District Sheikhupura.
 He belongs to a Buttar Jatt family.
 His father, Haji Muhammad Anwar Buttar, was a Senior Advocate of Supreme Court of Pakistan.

 Siblings and Sons

 Mr Javed Buttar is the oldest of total six siblings, he has two brothers and three sisters.

 His brother Mr Pervaiz Buttar is a practicing solicitor in Sydney, Australia.
-He has lived in Australia since early eighties, and after academic career he has practised for over 25 years and still manages along with his daughter Wajiha Ahmed, a successful law firm.
+He has lived in Australia since early eighties, and after academic career he has practised for over 30 years and still manages a successful law firm.